A large public audience watching Silenced No More in Mombasa in an open, festive performance setting.

 Platform first.
 Production inside it.

-Silenced No More was the public framework.
-For Colored Girls remained the flagship artistic intervention inside it.
+Silenced No More was the public platform.
+For Colored Girls was the flagship artistic intervention inside it.

 2,032 participants 85% youth 9 performances Nairobi · Kisumu · Mombasa